-In support of Educational Housing Services Inc. (EHS) commitment to health and safety for all members of its community, EHS will be requiring all residents to be vaccinated against COVID-19 by Fall 2021 check-in date.
-Therefore, all residents planning to live in EHS housing must be vaccinated before arrival at an EHS residence (there are very limited exceptions).
+In support of Educational Housing Services Inc. (EHS) commitment to health and safety for all members of its community, EHS will be requiring all residents to be vaccinated against COVID-19.
+Therefore, all residents planning to live in EHS housing must be vaccinated before arrival at an EHS residence.

 Wear reusable or disposable gloves for routine cleaning and disinfection.

 Clean surfaces using soap and water, then use disinfectant.